- As individuals we have an important role to play in reducing society’s waste by making changes in our own lives.

 We need to know what is possible and what’s standing in our way

 One big barrier holding the public back from pushing for high level change is the apparent gap in our knowledge about what is possible.
-In New Zealand, we have a piece of legislation called the Waste Minimisation Act 2008 (WMA), which could allow us to make huge leaps forward in our waste policy (e.g. banning or levying plastic bags, introducing bottle deposit schemes, and making businesses like electronics or textile producers responsible for the waste their products produce).
+In New Zealand, we have a piece of legislation called the Waste Minimisation Act 2008 (WMA), which could allow us to make huge leaps forward in our waste policy (e.g. banning or levying many problematic products like single-use plastics, introducing bottle deposit schemes, and making businesses like electronics or textile producers responsible for the waste their products produce).
 However, when we do our talks and workshops across the country and we ask “who’s heard of the Waste Minimisation Act?”, hardly anyone puts up their hand, despite the fact that our audience attendees are usually, at least partially, waste conscious (many very much so).

 We want people to know about the WMA, for two reasons: